10high/React_Component_Find_Word_Highlighting/README.md

     backgroundColor: "cornflowerblue",
   },
   wordFindHighlighting: {
-    color: "red",
+    color: ["red", "blue"],
   },
 };
 ```

 - All user input is treated as data.
 - No `innerHTML` is used.
-- Only the word to find or the regular expression match is wrapped in an `<span>` element that applies the defined font color.
+- Only the words to find or the regular expression matches are wrapped in an `<span>` element that applies the defined font color.
+- The find word highlighting colors are index matched to the words to find.
+If the number of words to find is greater than the number of defined colors, the last defined color is used for the extra words.

 The component is a `<textarea>` element with `opacity` set to 0 and a `<p>` element placed beneath it at a lower `z-index`to display the styled text.